-The range review – which saw 350 new lines introduced – has seen a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.
-‘There’s a huge element of getting our business back to what we have historically done best,’ said Cooke.
-‘Brilliant products, brilliant people, and a brilliant proposition.’
+The range review in 2020 – which saw a massive 70% of the range replaced and 350 new lines introduced – saw a renewed focus on interesting parcels at the lower-premium end, some strong additions to the own-label Definition range, and some classic wines that had been lost brought back on to the shelves.

-As well as the range review, Majestic has launched a new website, and opened five new stores in the past 18 months, with 20 more in the pipeline.
+As well as the range review, Majestic has launched a new website, reopened the popular tasting counters at some stores where they had disappeared, and continues to expand its bricks and mortar operation.
+Today it has 202 stores, with another 20 in the pipeline including openings in Haywards Heath and Godalming in the southeast, and Chippenham in Wiltshire.
 It has also launched a new quarterly subscription service, Wine Club by Majestic, featuring wines not available online or in store, and a new customer loyalty app is planned.

 National Wine Shop of the Year

-Majestic performed extremely well at the Decanter Retailer Awards 2021 – winning the National Wine Shop category, as well as New Zealand Specialist of the Year and USA Specialist of the Year.
+Majestic performed extremely well at the Decanter Retailer Awards 2021 – winning the National Wine Retailer of the Year category, as well as New Zealand Specialist Retailer of the Year and USA Specialist Retailer of the Year.
 It was runner-up in the Australia Specialist and South & Regional France Specialist categories.

 The best Majestic wines tasted by Decanter

-Don’t forget that all prices listed below are single-bottle prices – there are savings to be made, sometimes significant savings, when you buy a minimum of six bottles (can be mixed).
+Don’t forget that all prices listed below are single-bottle prices.
+There are savings to be made, sometimes significant, when you buy a minimum of six bottles (any mix).